wizo06/japanese/docs/Fundamentals/particles.md

 ### 「を」

 The particle 「を」 has many functions.
 We'll look at a few functions below.
-The kana 「を」 , while technically pronounced as 「を」, essentially sounds like 「お」 in real speech.
+This kana is almost exclusively only used as a particle.
+The kana 「を」 is normally pronounced as 「を」, but when it's used as a particle, it's pronounced as 「お」.
+You might ocassionally hear the particle 「を」 actually being pronounced as 「を」 in some slow songs.

 **Function 1: Marks the Direct Object of a verb**